abibaj98/Master-Thesis/README.md

 # Conditional Average Treatment Effect Estimation via Meta-Learners
-###### Master Thesis by Arberim Bibaj (August 2023, ETHZ, MSc Statistisc)
+###### Master Thesis by Arberim Bibaj (August 2023, ETH Zurich, MSc Statistics)
-In the following you can see a description of the files and instructions to reproduce the results of the thesis.
+In the following, you can see a description of the files and instructions to reproduce the results of the thesis.
-Additionally, there is a short description of the project.
+Additionally, there is a brief description of the project.

 ### Short Description of the Project
 The goal was to compare the performances of the most essential meta-learners for conditional average treatment effect (CATE) estimation.
+The meta-learners are tested on fully-synthetic data, which include 24 settings.
+Additionally, the meta-learners are tested on semi-synthetic data, consisting of real features from the Infant Health and Development Program (IHDP) dataset and simulated potential outcomes.

 Meta-Learners: T-, S-, X-, R-, DR-, RA-, PW-, and U-learner.